Robert Mapplethorpe

-Biography
+Early life and education

-Mapplethorpe was born in the Floral Park neighborhood of Queens, New York, the son of Joan Dorothy (Maxey) and Harry Irving Mapplethorpe, an electrical engineer.
-He was of English, Irish, and German descent, and grew up as a Catholic in Our Lady of the Snows Parish.
-Mapplethorpe attended Martin Van Buren High School, graduating in 1963.
+Mapplethorpe was born in the Floral Park neighborhood of Queens, New York City, the son of Joan Dorothy (Maxey) and Harry Irving Mapplethorpe, an electrical engineer.
+He was of English, Irish, and German descent, and grew up as a Catholic at Our Lady of the Snows Parish.
+Mapplethorpe attended Martin Van Buren High School, where he graduated in 1963.

 He had three brothers and two sisters.
 One of his brothers, Edward, later worked for him as an assistant and became a photographer as well.
-He studied for a Bachelor of Fine Arts from the Pratt Institute in Brooklyn, where he majored in Graphic Arts, though he dropped out in 1969 before finishing his degree.
+He attended the Pratt Institute in Brooklyn, where he majored in Graphic Arts.
+He dropped out in 1969 before finishing his degree.

+Career

-Mapplethorpe lived with his girlfriend Patti Smith from 1967 to 1972, and she supported him by working in bookstores.
+Mapplethorpe lived with his girlfriend, the artist and musician Patti Smith, from 1967 to 1972, and she supported him by working in bookstores.
 They created art together, and maintained a close friendship throughout Mapplethorpe's life.

-Mapplethorpe took his first photographs in the late 1960s or early 1970s using a Polaroid camera.
-He also designed and sold his own jewelry, which was worn by Warhol superstar Joe Dallesandro.
+In the late 1960s or early 1970s, Mapplethorpe took his first photographs using a Polaroid camera.
+He designed and sold his own jewelry, which was worn by Warhol superstar Joe Dallesandro.
+During this period Mapplethorpe also produced drawings, collages, and found object sculptures.

-In 1972, Mapplethorpe met art curator Sam Wagstaff, who would become his mentor, lover, patron, and lifetime companion.
+In 1972, Mapplethorpe met art curator Sam Wagstaff, who became his mentor, lover, patron, and lifetime companion.
 In the mid-1970s, Wagstaff acquired a Hasselblad medium-format camera and Mapplethorpe began taking photographs of a wide circle of friends and acquaintances, including artists, composers, and socialites.
 During this time, he became friends with New Orleans artist George Dureau, whose work had such a profound impact on Mapplethorpe that he restaged many of Dureau's early photographs.

-From 1977 until 1980, Mapplethorpe was the lover of writer and Drummer editor Jack Fritscher, who introduced him to the Mineshaft (a members-only BDSM gay leather bar and sex club in Manhattan).
-Mapplethorpe took many pictures of the Mineshaft and was at one point its official photographer (...
+From 1977 until 1980, Mapplethorpe was the lover of writer and Drummer editor Jack Fritscher, who introduced him to the Mineshaft, a members-only BDSM gay leather bar and sex club in Manhattan.
+Mapplethorpe took many pictures of the Mineshaft, and was at one point its official photographer (...
 "After dinner I go to the Mineshaft.")

 By the 1980s, Mapplethorpe's subject matter focused on statuesque male and female nudes, delicate flower still lifes, and highly formal portraits of artists and celebrities.
 Mapplethorpe's first studio was at 24 Bond Street in Manhattan.
 In the 1980s, Wagstaff bought a top-floor loft at 35 West 23rd Street for Robert, where he resided, also using it as a photo-shoot studio.
 He kept the Bond Street loft as his darkroom.
+The exceptional quality of Mapplethorpe's prints was achieved with the technical assistance of printer Tom Baril from 1979 to 1989, despite a tense working relationship.
 In 1988, Mapplethorpe selected Patricia Morrisroe to write his biography, which was based on more than 300 interviews with celebrities, critics, lovers, and Mapplethorpe himself.

+Death

-Mapplethorpe died at the age of 42 due to complications from HIV/AIDS in a Boston hospital on March 9, 1989.
+On March 9, 1989, Mapplethorpe died at age 42 due to complications from HIV/AIDS in a Boston hospital.
 His body was cremated.
-His ashes are interred at St. John's Cemetery, Queens in New York City, at his mother's grave-site, etched "Maxey".
+His ashes are interred at St. John's Cemetery, Queens in New York City, at his mother's gravesite, etched "Maxey".